John Pollono

+He is also known for his recurring roles as Pat Dolan on the TNT neo-noir crime drama series Mob City (2013) and Tyler on the first season of the NBC comedy drama series This Is Us (2016–17).
+Pollono is active in the Los Angeles theater scene, serving as one of the playwrights-in-residence at Rogue Machine Theatre and a part of the playwriting collective The Temblors.

 Early life and education

 Pollono was born May 23, 1972, in New Hampshire into a working-class Italian-American family; he has three sisters.
 He was raised in Londonderry, New Hampshire and graduated from Londonderry High School.
 Pollono has said that his childhood in New England has greatly influenced his work.

 Pollono attended the University of New Hampshire, from which he graduated with a Bachelors of Arts in 1994.
 During one college summer, he studied film directing at New York University.
 After he moved to Los Angeles, he studied acting for a time at Howard Fine Studio.

 Career

 2000–2010: Early career

 Pollono moved around the country and worked on writing screenplays part-time, before settling in Los Angeles in 2000.
 He later became interested in acting and helped to found the Jabberwocky Theatre Company in 2004.
 In 2008, Jabberwocky became Rogue Machine Theatre.
 Through Jabberwocky and Rogue Machine, Pollono was able to produce the plays he had written, his first full-length play being Lost and Found which was originally produced in 2006 at the Lounge Theatre in Los Angeles.

 His next produced play was Razorback, which was staged in 2008 at Rogue Machine.
 One of his one-act plays, Illuminati, won Best Play at the 2010 Network One-Act Festival in New York City and his first iteration of his play Rules of Seconds was chosen to participate in the 2011 Last Frontier Theatre Conference in Alaska.

 During this time, Pollono also guest starred in television series including How I Met Your Mother and Grey's Anatomy, and had other small acting credits on film and stage.
 He also worked professionally in entertainment PR.